-The Activities Of Daily Living, or ADL’s, are self-care activities everyone must perform to lead a normal, independent life.
+The Instrumental Activities Of Daily Living, or ADL’s, are self-care activities everyone must perform to lead a normal, independent life.
 Here’s a handy checklist of daily activities for you to refer to.
 When deciding whether or not your loved-one needs assistance (be it an in-home health aide, or moving into an assisted living facility) we recommend you assess their ability to perform the following 6 ADL’s:

 Eating: Can your loved-one feed themselves?
 Please note that this ADL refers to feeding themselves specifically; if your loved-one cannot prepare meals but can still feed themselves then they pass this ADL.
 Common eating complications are a physical inability to swallow, difficulty chewing food, and trouble moving food from the plate to the mouth.